The BIG4 NRMA Warrnambool Riverside Holiday Park is an affordable and fantastic facility offering residents a variety of unique benefits.

 Residents and leasehold owners are required to follow a set of park rules and guidelines – all designed to protect the environment for the betterment of the park for all residents – giving confidence to new purchasers or tenants that they can enjoy a pleasant, quiet, secure and safe lifestyle.

-Providing further testament to the strength of the Hopkins River Holiday Park and Lifestyle Village, is that the park itself has recently been purchased by NRMA Parks and Resorts (a wholly owned subsidiary of the NRMA).
+Providing further testament to the strength of the Hopkins River Holiday Park and Lifestyle Village, is that the park itself has in recent years been purchashed by NRMA Parks and Resorts (a wholly owned subsidiary of the NRMA).

 Article by Lucas Wilson.